cyberacademydev/cyberevents/docs/cybercon.md

 Speaker reports some topic during the event.

 Everybody can bid for the speakership.
-The bid can be any amount of ETH speaker ready to loose in case she miss her speakership (we call her *Missed Speaker* in that case).
-This lost amount is distributed to checked-in speakers along with profit share which comes from [the ticket auction](#auction).
+The bid can be any amount of ETH Speaker ready to loose in case she miss her speakership (we call her *Missed Speaker* in that case).
+This lost amount goes to the Organizer to compensate reputational loss coming from missed speaker.
+Checked-in speakers get profit share which comes from [the ticket auction](#auction) (see [Profit Distribution](#profit-distribution).
 In addition to ETH she must submit her name, report topic and duration in minutes.
-Amount of the bid should not affect organizers decision to approve speaker's participation (**though I have no idea how to garantee this**).
+Amount of the bid should not affect Organizers decision to approve Speaker's participation (**though I have no idea how to garantee this**).

 ### Attendees